Helicopter Patrol Begins In Baltimore

 Helicopter Use Evaluated

 Since that October date, the Department has taken great care to evaluate helicopter use in this City.
-As a result of this evaluation two additional helicopters are on order.
+As a result of this evaluation, two additional helicopters are on order.
 These smaller Hughes 300 C machines are scheduled for delivery in late March.
 They are three place (seat) helicopters with lights and P / A system, but no hoist; and are in the 1900 lbs. class of aerial machines.
 Funded through a Federal grant, the arrival of the two new helicopters will permit the Department to intensify aerial patrol of the City substantially and eventually to have a helicopter on alert status at all times with ranging degrees of response time.
 Current planning is to fly about 3200 hours per year for all aircraft combined.
-Whatever the weather and whatever the time of day, the citizens of Baltimore will he assured of greater safety with the Department's helicopter(s) on patrol.
+Whatever the weather and whatever the time of day, the citizens of Baltimore will be assured of greater safety with the Department's helicopter(s) on patrol.

 First Cross-Country Flight